christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \todo{Availability vs reliability}

 \todo{Rephrase}

+High availability is... reliability...

+The common way to achieve high availability is through the replication of data in multiple service replicas.
+High availability comes hand-in-hand with fault-tolerance, as services remain operational in case of failures as clients can be relayed to other working replicas.

 "One of the benefits of distributed systems is their use in providing highly-available services, that is, services that are likely to